-Curtis Modkins enters his sixth year in the NFL and first with the Detroit Lions.
+Curtis Modkins enters his seventh year in the NFL and second with the Detroit Lions.
 Prior to Detroit, Modkins was the offensive coordinator/running backs coach for the Buffalo Bills for three seasons (2010-12).

 In 2012, Modkins coordinated the Bills offense that ranked fourth in rushing average (5.0) and sixth in rushing yards (2,217).

-Two years ago (2011), Buffalo was fourth in the NFL (led AFC) with a 4.9-yard average, also fourth-best in Bills history and highest since 1975.
-Jackson (5.5 avg., 1st in AFC) and Spiller (5.2 avg., 5th in AFC) both finished the year with an average of 5.0-plus yards
+Three years ago (2011), Buffalo was fourth in the NFL (led AFC) with a 4.9-yard average, also the fourth-best in Bills history and highest since 1975.
+RB Fred Jackson (5.5 avg., 1st in AFC) and RB C.J.
+Spiller (5.2 avg., 5th in AFC) both finished the year with an average of 5.0-plus yards.

 In 2010, Buffalo was one of five AFC teams with a 3,000-yard passer and two players with 1,000 scrimmage yards (WR Stevie Johnson and Jackson).

 Prior to joining the Bills, Modkins was the running backs coach for the Arizona Cardinals in 2009, and he entered the NFL as the running backs coach for the Kansas City Chiefs in 2008.

 From 2002-07, he worked at Georgia Tech, first as the school’s defensive backs coach in 2002 and then as running backs coach from 2003-07.
 Modkins enjoyed a successful four-year tenure at New Mexico from 1998-2001 as the cornerbacks coach.
-He started his coaching career at his alma mater, Texas Christian University, where he served as a graduate assistant in 1995, secondary coach in 1996 and was tight ends coach in 1997.
+He started his coaching career at his alma mater, Texas Christian University, where he served as a graduate assistant in 1995, secondary coach in 1996 and tight ends coach in 1997.